 Anything you say after being pulled over for a DUI can be used against you.
 Police officers will try to get you to admit to drinking and may ask questions like, “How many drinks have you had?”

-It’s always best to be polite to police officers, but without offering any information that could incriminate you.
-Officers don’t have to read your rights until you’ve been arrested, but they can still use anything you said, even before they told you those rights, against you.
+Officers do not have to read your rights until you have been arrested, but they can still use anything you said, even before they told you those rights, against you.

-DUI laws for Anaheim apply to driving while under the influence of drugs, both legal and illegal, and alcohol.
-Even recreational drugs that are legal in California, such as marijuana, count if they’re considered as impairments to driving ability.
-However, the evaluation of drug DUIs is different from alcohol.
+Even recreational drugs that are legal in California, such as marijuana, count if they are considered as impairments to driving ability.
+However, the evaluation of drug DUIs is different from that of alcohol.

 - Since there is no set number yet, any amount of drugs in your system while driving can count as a DUI.

-- The consequences for a DUI arrest involving drugs are the same as a regular DUI in California, except there is no license suspension right away.
+- The potential consequences for a DUI arrest involving drugs are the same as for a regular DUI in California, except there is no license suspension right away.
 If convicted, you will be facing a license suspension.

 - Prescription medications and over-the-counter drugs may lead to a drug DUI.
 It comes down to whether you were impaired.
 Drugs like Benadryl or prescription pain relievers that cause drowsiness can count as impairment.

-- Gathering evidence
+- Gather evidence

-- Examine witnesses testimonies
+- Examine witness testimonies

 - Assess the potential sentences